aws/aws-database-encryption-sdk-dynamodb/specification/searchable-encryption/beacons.md

  * the length of the returned string MUST be (`beacon length`/4) rounded up.

 ### value for a standard beacon
- * This operation MUST take a record as input, and produce an optional string.
+ * This operation MUST take an [hmac key](#hmac-key), a record as input, and produce an optional string.
  * This operation MUST return no value if the associated field does not exist in the record
  * This operation MUST convert the attribute value of the associated field to a sequence of bytes, as per [attribute serialization](../dynamodb-encryption-client/ddb-attribute-serialization.md).